raymondlouie/MiniMarS/README.md

 # ClusterMarkers

-ClusterMarkers finds the markers which best define a cluster, using a number of different pre-exisitng methods.
+ClusterMarkers finds the markers that best define a cluster, using a number of different pre-existing methods.

 ## Installation